Decorative neutral curve divider

 If your team is still manually answering vendor security assessments, you're leaving serious time and revenue on the table.
-The average security questionnaire contains 200+ questions, takes days to complete, and lands in your inbox right when a deal is accelerating.
-AI has changed this entirely — but not all AI tools are built the same.
-This is an honest comparison of the best AI agents for security questionnaires in 2026, what to look for, and why the architecture matters more than the feature list.
+The average security questionnaire has 200+ questions, takes days to complete, and always seems to land right when a deal is accelerating.
+AI has changed this entirely, but not all tools are built the same.
+This guide offers an honest look at the best AI agent for security questionnaires.
+We'll compare options, discuss what to look for in an AI for vendor security reviews, and explain why the right architecture matters more than a long feature list.

-What Makes a Good AI Agent for Security Questionnaires?
+What Should Your AI Agent for Security Questionnaires Actually Do?

 Before comparing tools, it helps to understand what separates a genuinely useful AI security questionnaire tool from a glorified search bar.
 The best platforms share four characteristics: